-In these new agile organizations, the role of enterprise architects is instrumental to provide strategic guidance, reference architectures and technology standards to the Dev teams so that they work in a standardized manner.
+In these new agile organizations, the role of enterprise architects is instrumental to provide strategic guidance, reference architectures, and technology standards to the Dev teams so that they work in a standardized manner.
 This can help avoid reworks due to potential misalignments with company standards and break down silos.

 One of the key components of the SAFe framework is the architectural runway.
-In the SAFe framework, developments are broken down in program increments, that last from 8 to 12 weeks.
-To extend the Architectural Runway, enablers are used to support the activities needed to provide the future business functionalities.
+In the SAFe framework, developments are broken down into program increments, that last from 8 to 12 weeks.
+To extend the Architectural Runway, enablers are used to support the activities needed to provide future business functionalities.
 Enablers include infrastructure, compliance, and architecture developments.
 Enablers are built for the next program increment.
 They ensure that business features developed in the next increment will land safely.
-Hence the term of “runway” like a plane landing on a runway.
+Hence the term “runway” like a plane landing on a runway.